We support people furthest from the job market by providing training, work placements and a direct route into a job.

 What we’ve achieved through our Community Employment Programme

-Since April 2017, we’ve supported 187 people back into employment.
-We’re now offering more opportunities in customer service across our London business and our shopping centres, a reflection of our strategic shift away from development activity towards more asset management.
+Our focus on offering more opportunities in customer service across our London business and our shopping centres is a reflection of our strategic shift away from development activity towards more asset management.

 Helping those inside make it outside